tfelix/namegen/README.md

 java -jar namegen.jar -i /path/to/infile -o /path/to/outfile
 ```

-Currently the katzbackoff probability as well as the prior are set to fixed default values.
+Currently the katzbackoff probability as well as the priorProbability are set to fixed default values.

 ## Requirements and Dependencies